seifferth/jotter/readme.md

 - The following citekeys have special meanings for jotter:
     - `@this`: Refers to the reference specified in the `bibtex` metadata entry in the same file. `@this` must not be used if the `bibtex` entry contains more than one reference.
+(You can still use the citekey of a specific entry you want to refer to in this case.)
       One exception to this rule are `bibtex` entries containing both a `collection` and one `incollection` entry, for which `@this` is interpreted to refer to the `incollection` entry.
     - `@unknown`: Refers to a reference that has not been added to the jotter yet, but will be added in the future.
 This citekey is currently mostly reserved for future use and thus simply ignored